wchorski/KYPN/README.md

 </details>

 ## TODO
+This i need to do before moving back to main branch
+- [ ] page with side bar and site side bar (will use @container query)
+- [ ] all blocks tested
+- [ ] page layout that isn't complicated https://codepen.io/kevinpowell/pen/ExrZrrw?editors=1100
+---

 - [ ] built in calendar for admin dash
 - [ ] create a special admin input search for Users & Events that hot swaps with main search at top